 6. Packing is KEY.

 I won’t go into detail here because I’ve written so much on the matter.
-Here is the ultimate packing list for backpacking India as well as the do’s and don’ts for how to dress in India as a girl.
-It’s important to pack well so you don’t have to buy as much on the road, you’ll be respected more, and you’ll feel more compfortable.
+Here is the ultimate packing list for backpacking India as well as the do’s and don’ts for how to dress in India as a girl and examples of what I’ve worn.
+It’s important to pack well so you don’t have to buy as much on the road, you’ll be respected more, and you’ll feel more comfortable.
 It’s also important not to pack things you don’t need.
 India is not the wilderness- you don’t need a whistle and compass (yes, I totally brought these my first time to India… went a little nuts at REI).
-Here is my travel packing list.
+Here are my India travel essentials below:

 7. Don’t panic if you get sick… and you will get sick.

 It’s pretty much a guarantee at some point you’ll have a belly ache (Delhi-belly) but don’t panic and think “oh my god, I’ve some Indian parasite!”
 It’s just a bacterium your belly isn’t familiar with.
 Most times it’ll pass.
 Don’t pop antibiotics each time you’re sick, which is just what a chemist will tell you to do and DON’T take Imodium or other stoppers unless it’s absolutely necessary for a bus or train ride.
 Better out than in.
 As a nurse, I’m pretty stuck on passing on that tip.
 Read what I pack in my travel medical kit (which is not much) and what vaccinations you need for India.